 In 2017, I attended a freediving workshop in a swimming pool with some fellow bloggers.
 Azul Freediving provided the lesson held at the SCUBA Studio in San Juan.
 While the experience was fun, I couldn’t pursue the sport.
 I didn’t get a chance to practice in the open sea until this year.

 Now that I’m determined to try freediving in the sea, I must do it right, and by right, I mean I wanted a coach to guide me through it.
-Unfortunately, that 2017 experience was a long time ago and without practice, my knowledge has become rusty.
+Unfortunately, that 2017 experience was long ago, and my knowledge has become rusty without practice.

 5th February – I was up as early as 4:00 am to prepare for the trip.
 I took public transportation and traveled for four hours to get to Mabini, Batangas.
 The lesson was held at a newly established resort called Ocean Camp.
 The resort sits right in front of the beach with a rocky shoreline.
 It has several cottages, two facing the sea, and a shared room.